splunk/public-o11y-docs/incident-intelligence/set-up-incident-intelligence.rst

 Sync your on-call schedule to your Microsoft Outlook Calendar
 ----------------------------------------------------------------

-To sync an on-call schedule to your Microsoft Outlook Calendar, follow these steps:
+To sync your on-call schedule to your Microsoft Outlook Calendar, follow these steps:

-#.
-On the :guilabel:`Incidents` or :guilabel:`Alerts` tab in Incident Intelligence, select either :guilabel:`You are currently on call` or :guilabel:`On-call schedules`.
-(If you are on call, :guilabel:`You are currently on call` displays on the :guilabel:`Incidents` and :guilabel:`Alerts` tabs.
-If you are not on call, :guilabel:`On-call schedules` displays on the :guilabel:`Incidents` and :guilabel:`Alerts` tabs.)
-#.
-Select :guilabel:`Sync to calendar`.
 #.
 Go to your Microsoft Outlook Calendar.
 #.
 Select :guilabel:`Add calendar` > :guilabel:`Subscribe from web`.
 #.
 Paste your copied Incident Intelligence calendar URL.